Eagle Ford drilling rig

 Research and development

-In 2021, ConocoPhillips joined the Oil Sands Pathways to Net-Zero Alliance (now Pathways Alliance Inc., “Alliance”), which includes Canadian Natural Resources, Cenovus Energy, Imperial, MEG Energy and Suncor Energy.
-Together this group represents the companies operating approximately 95% of Canada’s oil sands production.
-The ambition of the Alliance is to progress toward reducing Scope 1 and Scope 2 GHG emissions from oil sands operations to help Canada meet its climate goals with the use of carbon capture and storage.
+In 2021, ConocoPhillips joined the Pathways Alliance Inc., now called the Oil Sands Alliance, which represents five of Canada’s largest oil sands producers.
+Its other members are Canadian Natural Resources, Cenovus Energy, Imperial Oil Limited and Suncor Energy.
+The ambition of the alliance is to progress toward reducing Scope 1 and Scope 2 GHG emissions from oil sands operations to help Canada meet its climate goals with the use of carbon capture, transportation and storage.
 ConocoPhillips is partnering with the members of the Alliance and governments to accelerate emissions reduction efforts.
 Financial support, regulatory approvals and advances in technology are critical to advancing this ambition.

-Another way we support technology development is through our annual MACC process which identifies and prioritizes our emissions reduction opportunities from operations based on the project’s breakeven cost of carbon ($ per tonne CO2e reduced).
+Another way we support technology development is through our annual marginal abatement cost curve (MACC) process which identifies and prioritizes our emissions reduction opportunities from operations based on the project’s breakeven cost of carbon ($ per tonne CO2e reduced).
 This data helps identify projects that might become viable in the future through further research, development and deployment.
-As a result of this work, we have focused our near-term technology investments on reducing both costs and emissions where feasible.
+Our MACC process continues to guide a focus on near-term, executable opportunities that reduce costs and emissions, while also identifying technology focus areas, such as micro modular reactor (MMR)/small modular reactor (SMR), carbon capture and sequestration (CCS), and long-duration energy storage (LDES), for targeted engagement to inform risk and cost trajectories.

 Financial planning

 We take climate-related issues into account in our financial planning in several ways.
-We focus on the fundamental characteristics that drive competitive advantage in a commodity business — a low sustaining price, low cost of supply and low capital intensity that drive free cash flow, capital flexibility and a strong balance sheet.
-We have aligned a description of the potential impacts on financial planning with the recommendations of the TCFD and included additional descriptions of strategic measures we take to mitigate impacts.
+We focus on the fundamental characteristics that drive competitive advantage in a commodity business — a low break-even price, low cost of supply and low capital intensity that drive free cash flow, capital flexibility and a strong balance sheet.

 Commodity prices